Policy & Procedures

 8. Activating a Recovered Campus ID Card

 A missing campus ID card that has been placed on “lost” status by the owner can be re-activated by the owner if a replacement has not already been printed.
-To re-activate a campus ID card that has been found when a replacement card has not yet been printed, the owner must come to the Campus Card Office during normal office hours.
+To re-activate a current campus ID card the owner can log in here, .

 9. Replacing a Missing, Damaged, or Expired Campus ID Card